code-warrior/examples--game-design--mwd-230--uhart--fall-2019/processing-from-the-terminal/README.md

 ```

 3. Save it, then quite The Terminal
-4. To use it, run `processing PATH-TO-SKETCH FOLDER`
+4. To use it, run `processing PATH-TO-SKETCH-FOLDER`

 ## Windows (pending)